Functional-level Uncertainty Quantification for Calibrated Fine-tuning on LLMs: Introduction

 Quantifying the credibility of outputs has been one of the most important problems around large language models (LLMs)\citep{chang2024survey}.
 In particular, fine-tuned LLMs often struggle with overconfidence in their outputs due to limited training data, failing to reflect the true credibility of their answers\citep{xiao2022uncertainty,he2023preserving,tian2023just,openai2023gpt4}.
 Such overconfidence can assert misinformation with high certainty, making it difficult for users to discern truth from falsehood.
 This has become a crucial problem in safety-critical decision making and scientific domains where data is relatively limited, such as formal proof generation, climate science, and healthcare~\citep{singhalLargeLanguageModels2022,wuBloombergGPTLargeLanguage2023,lampinenPassiveLearningActive2023,li2022pre}.
 Methods that enhance uncertainty quantification for fine-tuned LLMs are therefore essential to ensure trustworthy predictions.

-One salient challenge of uncertainty quantification in large language models is the trade-off among accuracy, calibration, and efficiency.
-Ideally, one seeks to calibrate model uncertainty without degrading accuracy or slowing output generation.
-Recent approaches often focus on prompt perturbation—modifying the model input and quantifying the resulting prediction variance~\citep{hou2023decomposing,gao2024spuq}—or sampling multiple completions to measure prediction disagreement~\citep{farquhar2024detecting}.
-However, these methods generally assume the model is already well-aligned with the data distribution, and thus struggle to capture uncertainty arising during fine-tuning, especially the generalization gap due to adaptation on limited data.
-Additionally, since these methods require multiple forward passes per input, they incur significant computational overhead, limiting scalability.

-Beyond prompt-level approaches, Bayesian methods and ensemble-based uncertainty quantification have been established for fine-tuned LLMs, often in conjunction with low-rank adaptation (LoRA) ~\citep{hu2021lora}.
+A key challenge in LLM uncertainty quantification is balancing accuracy, calibration, and efficiency: uncertainty estimates should be calibrated without degrading predictive performance or slowing generation.
+Existing methods often rely on prompt perturbations to measure prediction variance~\citep{hou2023decomposing,gao2024spuq} or multiple sampled completions to estimate disagreement~\citep{farquhar2024detecting}.
+However, these approaches largely assume the model is already aligned with the target data distribution, limiting their ability to capture fine-tuning-induced uncertainty and generalization gaps under limited adaptation data.
+Their reliance on multiple forward passes also introduces substantial computational overhead, reducing scalability.
+Beyond prompt-level approaches, Bayesian methods and ensemble-based uncertainty quantification have been established for fine-tuned LLMs, often in conjunction with low-rank adaptation(LoRA) ~\citep{hu2021lora}.
 Methods such as Monte Carlo dropout \citep{gal2016dropout}, checkpoint ensembles \citep{chen2017checkpoint}, deep ensembles \citep{lakshminarayanan2017simple,wang2023lora,zhai2023uncertainty}, and Laplace-LoRA \citep{yang2024bayesian} apply Bayesian inference or ensembling over LoRA parameters to capture uncertainty arising from model adaptation and limited data.

 While Bayesian and ensemble methods estimate uncertainty after fine-tuning by analyzing the learned parameter space, they do not address the limitations caused by sparse data during fine-tuning.
 This post hoc perspective can miss uncertainty that arises when adapting to new tasks with limited data.

 To overcome this, we shift focus from parameter-space to functional-space uncertainty quantification.
 The functional space encompasses the input-output mappings the model can realize, capturing the true variability in its predictions.
 By calibrating uncertainty at this level during fine-tuning, we ensure the model’s confidence better reflects its actual predictive reliability.